jsoverson/grunt-preprocess/README.md

 ### Simple syntax

-The most basic usage is for files that only have two states, in development and production.
-In this case, your directives for exclude are removed after preprocessing
+The most basic usage is for files that only have two states, non-processed and processed.
+In this case, your directives for exclude are removed after the `preprocess` task

 ```html
 <body>